 PHOENIX – The Arizona Republic editorial board and columnist Laurie Roberts have it right.

 As non-partisan organizations and united advocates for children and learning, we are sorely disappointed in the views being shared by extremist politicians opposing all school district bonds and overrides.
-Their distorted message and misinformation campaign is out of touch with what poll after poll shows Arizonan’s want.
+Their distorted message and misinformation campaign are out of touch with what poll after poll shows Arizonan’s want.

 We strongly believe that the announcement is intended to further starve our classrooms and support efforts by those who seek to privatize education.
 The true victims of this irresponsible stance are the 84 percent of children who attend local district schools.